 Ceci [00:06:59] And so you talk about experience and amenities.
-And I feel like these are two topics that have been increasingly popular in the future of work conversations.
+And I feel like these are two topics that have been increasingly popular in the future of our conversations.
 People everywhere are looking for experiences.
-And so what I want to ask is what elements in the workplace make for a great experience other than the amenities that they add value and they create this like different types of opportunities.
+And so what I want to ask is what elements in the workplace make for a great experience other than the amenities that they add value and they create this like different types of opportunities like that.
 What are other elements that companies should take into consideration when they’re trying to create a unique workplace experience?
 How does Industrious do that?

-Ceci [00:11:04] So it boils down to giving people choice, sort of. ot constraining them to one specific work environment and work model, but just giving them enough choice and control of how and where they work.
+Ceci [00:11:04] So it boils down to giving people a choice, sort of, not constraining them to one specific work environment and work model, but just giving them enough choice and control of how and where they work.

 Ceci [00:12:23] And so you talked about how difficult it can be to figure out how much people are willing to go for different tasks and different things.
 And then you talk about control and empowerment.
 And is there a role of technology in all of that?
 Do you think it can actually help designers, architects, flexible workspace operators, better design and fit out the space?

-Ceci [00:18:58] You actually just said something that I’ve been thinking about a lot, and it’s that I do believe that in the future flexible workspace providers that will be the most successful are the ones that have a solid regional footprint.
-And it goes with cities,ut I think it also has to be regional, in some cases international, so that they can support the different teams, satellite teams, international teams of big companies.
-So I do think that you definitely, at least Industrious has that going for it.
+Ceci [00:18:58] You actually just said something that I’ve been thinking about a lot, and it’s that I do believe that in the future.
+Flexible workspace providers that will be the most successful are the ones that have a solid regional footprint.
+And so it goes with cities.
+But I think it also has to be regional, in some cases international, so that they can support the different teams, satellite teams, international teams of big companies.
+So I do think that you definitely will at least industrious has that going for it.

-Ceci [00:20:46] And I do think that you’ve managed that growth wonderfully and there’s been, I mean, different companies that have managed with that differently, some have been successful, others haven’t.
-Before we finish off, I just want to ask you we’re talking about the flexible workspace industry.
+Ceci [00:20:46] And I do think that you’ve.
+That you’ve managed that growth wonderfully and there’s been, I mean, different companies that have managed with that differently, some have been successful, others haven’t.
+And then so right before we finish off, I just want to ask you another.
+We’re talking about the flexible workspace industry.
 What do you think would be the role of flexible workspaces in the future of work?

-Ceci [00:24:10] And what you just said translates into one word into a better workplace experience and not just one that contributes to the professional life of someone, but their personal ones as well.
-I think that’s one of the big drivers towards more flexibility, buildings, wellness.
-And it’s that the workplace in and out of itself shouldmake us better people or should contribute to our lives positively, not negatively.
+Ceci [00:24:10] And what you just said.
+Translates in one word into a better workplace experience and not just one that contributes to the professional life of someone, but their personal ones as well.
+I think that’s one of the big drivers towards more flexibility.
+Sustainable buildings, wellness.
+And it’s that the workplace in and out of itself should.
+Make us better people or should contribute to our lives positively, not negatively.
 And so if there’s anything else you want to add before we head off.

 Ceci [00:27:23] Thank you so much.
 It was a pleasure having you here.